ElnurBDa/MikroTik-Router-Interface/readme.md

 pip install netmiko
 ```

+# Note
+If you get some error related to pattern then check problemsolved.jpg

 # To-Do
 - [x] System should retry to connect every 30 seconds
 - [x] Ports and ip address should be able to change